inform-us/requirements_specifications/rules/POM DrEaMing.md

-# Perioperative Medicine (POM) DrEaMing Metrics
+# Perioperative Medicine (POM) DrEaMing (Drinking, Eating and Mobilising) Metrics
 Rules for POM DrEaMing metrics

 ## EPIC
-The POM DrEaMing Metrics refer to the status of patients' Drinking Eating and Mobilising and are input manually by nurses at least once every 24 hours or every time a patient Drinks, Eats or Mobilises
+The POM DrEaMing Metrics refer to the status of post-operative patients' Drinking Eating and Mobilising.

+These data are input manually by nurses at least once every 24 hours or every time a patient Drinks, Eats or Mobilises

-The metrics are labeled as fluid intake, food intake and moblisation acheieved in EPIC Inform_us will display whether the nurse has documented the status of drinking, eating and mobilising in the last 24 hours and each patient's status on the three components
+The metrics are labeled as fluid intake, food intake and moblisation acheieved in EPIC

+Inform_us will display whether the nurse has documented the status of drinking, eating and mobilising in the last 24 hours and each patient's status on the three components